 In singling out teacher quality as the essential lever in educational reform, TEP is uniquely focused on attracting and retaining master teachers.
 To do so, TEP uses a three-pronged strategy that it terms the 3 R’s: Rigorous Qualifications, Redefined Expectations, & Revolutionary Compensation.

-TEP is uniquely committed to serving a high-need, high-poverty, at-risk student population.
+TEP is uniquely committed to serving a historically marginalized and under-resourced student population.
 Specifically:

 90% of TEP students qualify for free or reduced-price lunch, a federal measure of poverty.